Lawrence Massacre: Aftermath

 George Miller, a Missouri abolitionist and preacher, described the role of the Lawrence Massacre in the region's descent into the horror of total war on the civilian populations of both eastern Kansas and western Missouri:

 Viewed in any light, the Lawrence Raid will continue to be held, as the most infamous event of the uncivil war!
 The work of destruction did not stop in Kansas.
 The cowardly criminality of this spiteful reciprocity lay in the fact that each party knew, but did not care, that the consequences of their violent acts would fall most heavily upon their own helpless friends.
 Jenison in 1861 rushed into Missouri when there was no one to resist, and robbed and killed and sneaked away with his spoils and left the union people of Missouri to bear the vengeance of his crimes.
 Quantrell [sic] in 1863 rushed into Lawrence, Kansas, when there was no danger, and killed and robbed and sneaked off with his spoils, leaving helpless women and children of his own side to bear the dreadful vengeance invoked by that raid.
 So the Lawrence raid was followed by swift and cruel retribution, falling, as usual in this border warfare, upon the innocent and helpless, rather than the guilty ones.
 Quantrell [sic] left Kansas with the loss of one man.
 The Kansas troops followed him, at a respectful distance, and visited dire vengeance on all western Missouri.
 Unarmed old men and boys were accused and shot down, and homes with their now meagre comforts were burned, and helpless women and children turned out with no provision for the approaching winter.
 The number of those killed was never reported, as they were scattered all over western Missouri.

 After the attack, Quantrill led his men south to Texas for the winter.
 By the next year, the raiders had disintegrated as a unified force and could not achieve similar successes.
 Quantrill died of wounds he received in Kentucky in 1865, with only a few staunch supporters left.
 Among those who remained by his side were Frank James and his younger brother, Jesse James.

-After Quantrill's attack, the U.S. Army erected several military posts on Mount Oread (of which a few were named Camp Ewing, Camp Lookout, and Fort Ulysses) to keep guard over the rebuilt city.
+After Quantrill's attack, the U.S. Army erected several military posts on Mount Oread, including Camp Ewing, Camp Lookout, and Fort Ulysses, to keep guard over the rebuilt city.
 No further attacks were made on Lawrence, and these installations were eventually abandoned and dismantled after the war.